vulhub/vulhub/imagemagick/imagetragick/README.md

 ```

-As shown，`www.leavesongs.com:8889` has received the http request，proving that the curl command is executed successfully：
+As shown, `www.leavesongs.com:8889` has received the http request, proving that the curl command is executed successfully：

 ![](2.png)